Affordable African Safari Camps with Great Wildlife Viewing

 Rhinos tend to be wary, shy animals, but the sanctuary rhinos are habituated to vehicles and don’t play hide and seek.
 They are comfortable with humans being relatively close, even if they are with a calf.
 Having the time to study those crazy prehistoric-looking creatures was a treat.

 A couple I met who were not fans of the game drives dust and bumps decided to make Rhino River a wellness retreat and took a break from their African safari.
-The wife sunk into one of the lounge’s white puffy couches to read a book she’d been meaning to get to for months while her husband laid by the pool.
+The wife sunk into one of the lounge’s white puffy couches to read a book she’d been meaning to get to for months while her husband lay by the pool.
 Both were very happy with their decision.

 Camp Details – Rhino River